oasysai/oasysdb/readme.md

 ## Memory Usage

-OasysDB implements HNSW algorithm which is known to be a memory hog compared to other flat indexing algorithms.
-We decided to use HNSW because it is fast and scales well to large datasets of vectors with large dimension.
+OasysDB uses HNSW which is known to be a memory hog compared to other indexing algorithms.
+We decided to use it because of its performance even when storing large datasets of vectors with high dimension.

-Currently, we don't have any plan to change this indexing algorithm since we are currently focusing on the functionality and the interoperability of OasysDB with other libraries in different programming languages.

-We might consider adding more indexing algorithms in the future to make OasysDB more flexible and to cater to different use cases.
+In the future, we might consider adding more indexing algorithms to make OasysDB more flexible and to cater to different use cases.
+If you have any suggestions of which indexing algorithms we should add, please let us know.

-If you are curious about the memory usage of OasysDB, you can use the following command to run the memory usage measurement:
+Anyway, if you are curious about the memory usage of OasysDB, you can use the command below to run the memory usage measurement script.
+You can tweak the parameters in the `examples/measure-memory.rs` file to see how the memory usage changes.

 ```bash
 cargo run --example measure-memory